 Let us learn together how you can be a more effective listener if you live with someone with depression.

-My Approach & Philosophy
+My Approach and Philosophy

-The regular maintenance check-ups may be necessary to continue that growth and stay steadfast in your new skills.
+Regular maintenance check-ups may be necessary to continue that growth and stay steadfast in your new skills.

 - Find clarity and make tough decisions in your life so you can get unstuck and move forward